 - During the Spring of the year before your child attends camp, start asking around about recommended camps and talk with your child about the upcoming opportunity.

-- Camps fill up quickly, so interview the camp staff.
+- Camps fill up quickly, read expert advice from the camp staff.

 - Assess your child's readiness, and consider sending him or her to a short sleepaway session this summer in preparation for next summer.

 - In the Fall, make your decision and join the camp's mailing list.

 - During the Winter, apply to the camp with your child, schedule a camp physical, go to the camp fairs, read the packing list, and plan to obtain the necessary items in time.

 Packing the right supplies for an extended trip is vital.
 The camp will likely send you a packing list but, if they do not, be sure to either call or check the camp's Web site.

 Every camp is different, but here are a few things that should be in every camper's bag.